Arrive at the airport for your overnight flight to Penang via Kuala Lumpur.

 This morning we take a half-day tour of the city, its modern skyline dominated by the 1,483-foot-tall Petronas Twin Towers.
 Designed by Argentinian architect César Pelli, the 88-storey glass and stainless steel-clad skyscrapers are beautifully decorated with Islamic motifs.

-We visit the National Mosque, the Tugu Negara War Memorial, pass by the old Railway Station, the Tudor-styled Cricket Club and the King’s Palace.
-We go to Robson Heights to visit one of the biggest Chinese temples in Southeast Asia.
+We visit the National Mosque, the Tugu Negara War Memorial, pass by the old Railway Station, the Tudor-styled Cricket Club, the King’s Palace and pass by the Moorish style Federal Court.
 Tonight, why not head to Jalan Alor, for some of the best street food in Asia.
+The afternoon is at leisure.
+You may wish to take a short ride out of KL to explore the impressive cave temples of Batu Caves.
+(B)

 View hotel details